Physical Address

 When scams come “from a friend,” victims are more likely to respond quickly.

 People scroll fast.
 Because of this, they often tap links before thinking.
+Attackers intentionally design messages, notifications, and fake alerts to trigger automatic reactions instead of careful evaluation.

 Learning to identify early warning signs is essential.
 Thankfully, the patterns are very consistent across all platforms.